Job Type

 - Basic knowledge and experience of solid-state lasers

-- Basic knowledge of material mechanics, structural mechanics, heat transfer engineering, electronic circuits in general, and radiation
+- Basic knowledge of materials mechanics, structural mechanics, heat transfer engineering, general electronic circuits, and radiation

-- Practical experience in design and analysis in the fields of optics, mechanics, electricity, and heat
+- Practical design and analysis experience in the fields of optics, mechanics, electricity, and heat

-- Practical experience with optical simulators (Zemax, etc.)
+- Practical experience using optical simulators (e.g., Zemax)

-- Experience working with overseas companies using English
+- Experience working with international partners using English

 - Experience in the space industry

-- Passion for developing new technologies: Those who are interested in laser and optical technology, who can challenge unknown phenomena, and who can persistently pursue solutions.
+- Passion for developing new technologies: Interested in laser and optical technology, willing to tackle unknown phenomena, and persistently pursue solutions.

-- Customer-oriented technological innovation: Those who can challenge new technologies to realize customer value, respond quickly to development issues, and commit to producing results.
+- Customer-centric technological innovation: Committed to challenging new technologies to realize customer value, responding quickly to development challenges, and achieving results.

-- Analytical ability and prioritization: Those who can logically analyze issues, prioritize them after considering the effectiveness and feasibility of measures, and take action.
+- Analytical and prioritization skills: Ability to logically analyze issues, prioritize them based on the effectiveness and feasibility of countermeasures, and take action.

-- Information gathering and analytical abilities: People who are sensitive to market and academic trends, and can proactively gather and analyze information and utilize knowledge.
+- Information gathering and analytical skills: Someone who is sensitive to market and academic trends, and can actively collect and analyze information and utilize their knowledge.

-- Collaborative and communication skills: People who can work together with teams and customers, communicate smoothly, and enjoy solving problems.
+- Collaborative and communication skills: Someone who can work together with teams and customers, communicate smoothly, and enjoy solving problems.

 What we especially look for in a PhD or postdoctoral fellow

-We expect those who have obtained a doctorate or are planning to obtain a doctorate to be involved in development as "immediate assets" based on their expertise and the experience they have gained through the research process.
+We expect those who have obtained a doctorate or are planning to obtain a doctorate to be involved in development as "immediate assets" based on the expertise and experience they have gained through their research.